vinosambath/meter_billing/Readme.md

 **Product discussions and decisions**:
 This data will be useful for users in two ways
 1. Display the data usage per hour as a graph [SP Utilities do this]
-   2. As a user I can see usage per hour in SP Utilities helping me to decode which device is consuming a lot of electricity
+   2. Users can see usage per hour in SP Utilities helping them to decode which device is consuming a lot of electricity
 2. Display the per day usage of the meter

 #2: Display the per day usage of the meter